 Most women thirst to talk.
 I know this because I have put together two groups of ten women that met monthly.
 I’d love it if you joined one of my private Facebook groups (I have three groups that serve women going through different transitions).
 Why?
 We women over 50 want to talk; we want to share.
 We want to belong.
 Most importantly, we want to grow and we don’t want to feel lonely.

 Discussions of deep issues within groups work.
 I think deep conversations between very close friends can also work.
-It helps to play the 20 Questions game to explore anything you’re experiencing.
+In group settings, topics like dating, start dating, and memorable dates often come up and can spark interesting discussions.
+It helps to play the 20 Questions game to explore anything you’re experiencing, including questions about spending habits or financial decisions, which can be valuable in understanding each other.
+Friends also support each other through breaking points or breakups, offering comfort and advice, and acting as a support system for one another.
+Group conversations can help turn a stranger into a close friend.
 I think before long, you will be knee deep in contemplative conversation, feeling closer than ever and building even stronger relationships.

 In All Seriousness, Let’s Play 20 Questions

-15. What do you value most in your friendships?
+- What qualities do you value most in a partner?

 There is my list, darlings.
 Choose from it as you like.
 This exercise will open the door to a deeper understanding among all of us women over 50, which is positive psychology at its best.